servicetitan/Stl.Fusion/README.md

 Since Fusion precisely knows when every result - even the intermediate one - gets inconsistent with the ground truth, it also ensures that **every result is computed just once and reused until it gets invalidated**.
-In other words, **Fusion also provides a transparent cache**, and that's why you see such a speedup.
+In other words, Fusion also provides a transparent cache, and that's why you see such a speedup.

 You can control how such caching works, and even though it's an in-process cache